ibm-cloud-docs/loadbalancer-service/data-logging.md

 Log into the [IBM Log Analysis with LogDNA ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/observe/logging){:new_window} with your IBM Cloud account.
 Logs can be viewed from the logDNA instance.
 Refer to [this topic](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started) for more information.

 Data logs are only sent if your Softlayer and IBM Cloud accounts are linked.
+{: note}

 Select the IBM Cloud account associated with your Softlayer account, then create a logging instance by selecting **Create a logging instance**.
 The logging instance creation dialog displays.

 Currently only the Dallas region is supported, so choose **Dallas** from the region dropdown list.